[Mid to late 1990’s]

 In her case a virus that an individual is only supposed to be affected by once.
 One that your body is suppose to create antibodies for and protect you the remainder of your life.
 Rituxan may have stripped away the antibodies that should have been created during the first bout of Parvo B19.
 This is a separate subject in itself.
 See: Parvo B19 Virus – Marilyn’s case (Also called the “Fifth Disease” or “Slap Cheek Rash”)

-Fast forward some years.
+Fast forward some years [2010-2021].
 Marilyn has become so “Cold Reactive” she has to avoid things like, drinking cold or iced drinks.
 Or eating cold or iced foods.
 Not swimming in a pool, or having any type of skin exposure to even moderately cool temperatures.
+Labs couldn’t get an accurate CBC/RBC even using strict warming techniques.
+She had to go to a specific facility that would do a Saline/Plasma Replacement Technique, that most CADs have never even heard of.

 Our house temperature has been upped over the years from the low seventies (Fahrenheit), to now 79°F year round.
 We feel fortunate we live in a warm climate (Las Vegas, Nevada USA).